Technigo/project-chatbot/README.md

 Once I got further into the code I realized that it all looked very messy.
 My functions where very long and it was like I walked deeper and deeper into a labyrinth, and I din't know how to get out of it.
 That's when the reusability of functions actually clicked into place.
 Attending the Q&A with Diego, where he once more went trough parameters and arguments made that part click for me, and I decided that evening to try and break down my code into smaller chunks.
 Oh the joy when everything still worked the way it should!
 I was expecially proud of the createButtons function where I used the parameters in both the text AND the id - killing to flies in one go so to speak.

 With more time I would like to add an API to the bot, so that the generated answers are really generated and not hard-coded.
 I would also like to add a "start over" and "quit"-button at the end instead of prompting the user to shut down the window.
-And finally, I'd like to add a the answers into an array or an object for a cleaner code.
+I tried creating a restartChat function but it was a bit too tricky and my time ran out.

 ## View it live